Contents

 Heat Loss in Cold Seasons.

-With their flat or angled positions, skylights collect dirt and debris at a greater rate than windows.
-If you rarely tidy your windows, you’ll require to clean up the skylight more often.
-Plus, mounting the roof is the only way to clean the outside of a skylight.
+With their flat or angled positions, skylights collect dirt and particles at a higher rate than windows.
+If you rarely tidy your windows, you’ll require to clean the skylight more frequently.
+Plus, installing the roof is the only way to clean the outside of a skylight.

 Skylight Cost Aspects.

-A lot of standard-sized skylights cost $150 to $3,500.
-The bigger the skylight, the higher the rate.
-If your roof opening does not fit among the listed below sizes, expect to pay at least 25% more for the system than the next-closest standard choice on this list.
+Many standard-sized skylights cost $150 to $3,500.
+The bigger the skylight, the greater the cost.
+If your roof opening does not fit among the below sizes, anticipate to pay a minimum of 25% more for the unit than the next-closest standard choice on this list.

 16-by-16 inches$ 150– $600.